 The Santa Ynez Valley is home to some of California’s oldest and most storied wineries.
-While, nowadays, grapes are grown all over Southern California, back in 1836, it was one of California’s first significant farming areas.
-Legend has it that Franciscan priest Junipero Serra, who founded Missions throughout California, planted saplings from Mission trees and made wine for celebratory occasions.
+While, nowadays, grapes are grown all over Southern California, back in 1836 it was one of California’s first significant farming areas.
+Legend has it that Franciscan priest, Junipero Serra, who founded Missions throughout California, planted the first grapes and made wine for celebratory occasions.

-The Santa Ynez appellation lies primarily within Santa Barbara County but includes a small portion of western Ventura County between Los Olivos and Solvang.
-It is home to over 50 wineries in charming farmhouse-style buildings with sweeping views of surrounding vineyards, olive groves, and shrubs.
+The Santa Ynez Valley appellation lies primarily within Santa Barbara County but includes a small portion of Western Ventura County between Los Olivos and Solvang.
+It is home to over 50 wineries most built in charming farmhouse-style buildings with sweeping views of surrounding vineyards, olive groves, and shrubs.

 The Santa Ynez Valley is well known for its breathtaking scenery and excellent weather, with cool mornings and warm afternoons.
-The area gets an average of over 300 days of sunshine a year and has an average annual rainfall of just 9 inches.
+The area has an average of over 300 days of sunshine a year and an average annual rainfall of just 21 inches.
 The area has been continuously inhabited for 12,000 years by Native Americans.